Pricing and Valuation under the Real-World Measure: The Martingale Hypothesis

-The next theorem is the main result of this work.
-It provides a model-independent characterization of market efficiency and clarifies why $\star\,$, i.e., the GOP based on $\textbf{E}\,$, can be seen as a ``benchmark asset.'' \begin{theo}[Martingale Hypothesis] Every complete financial market is efficient if and only if $\P\in\mathcal{U}^{\star}(\textbf{F})$. \end{theo}
+The following theorem is the main result of this work.
+It provides a simple characterization of market completeness and sensitivity.
+Moreover, it clarifies that under these ideal circumstances, the GOP with respect to $\textbf{F}$ is $\textbf{E}$-predictable and thus can be considered a ``benchmark asset.''